 Targets.
 Before COVID, you may have had a list people you wanted to get to know better and may have done so had the virus not intervened.
 Now is the time to start working on getting to know them better.
 In sales parlance, targets are the people who fill the top of your sales funnel.
-A target can be "hot." someone with whom you already started a conversation about a project.
-A "warm" contact is someone you have met, but there was no business in the offing and a "cold" contact is someone you have not met, but you are aware that they hire lawyers to do the work the firm performs.
-Again, visualize a sales funnel, you should have about three times as many "cold" contacts as you have "warm" and at least twice as many "warm" as you have "hot."
-Should key contacts can be considered hot prospects?
+A target can be "hot," someone with whom you already started a conversation about a project.
+A "warm" contact is someone you have met, but there was no business in the offing and a "cold" contact is someone you have not met, but you are aware that they hire lawyers to do the work the firm does.
+Again, visualize a sales funnel, you should have three times as many "cold" contacts as you have "warm" and at least twice as many "warm" as you have "hot."
+I am always asked if key contacts can be considered hot prospects.
 I think so.

 Sales process.
-While the holy grail is getting new or more work, there are many factors beyond your control that will impact your success in obtaining new work, the most heavily weighted being timing.
+While the holy grail is getting new or more work, there are many factors beyond our control that will impact your success in obtaining new work, the most heavily weighted being timing.
 Short of an engagement letter, how should you measure success?
-A meeting/ conversation is one.
+A meeting/conversation is one.
 An introduction to someone you wanted to meet is another.
 An introduction to someone new is another.
 The idea is to move your contacts down through the funnel and this where marketing and intentional business development will help.

-Actions You Can Take To Develop Relationships
+Actions You Can Take to Deepen Relationships

-1. Schedule regular "social" meetings.
-Use Zoom, it adds a much needed dimension to the calls.

-2. Schedule regular "social" phone calls.

-3. Invite small groups of people to cocktail Zooms.

-4. Engage on social media.
-Many of your contacts are now using social media to keep in touch with another, stay on top of industry trends, and announce important business and personal milestones.
+- 1. Schedule regular "social" meetings.
+Use Zoom, it adds a much needed dimension to the calls. - 2.
+Schedule regular "social" phone calls. - 3.
+Invite small groups of people to cocktail Zooms. - 4.
+Engage on social media.
+Many of your contacts are now using social media to keep in touch with another, stay on top of industry trends, and announce important business and personal milestones. - Connect with them.

-Now that we are out of the panic mode and into a more pragmatic state of mind, we need to get to back to the business of maintaining top of the mind awareness of the firm and developing new business in a virtual business world.

-- Connect with them.
 Read their posts, comment and like.
-If it is someone with whom you have lost touch or have only a "warm" relationship, private message them and suggest a call/Zoom. - If you have not had time to connect with your key contacts on LinkedIn up until now, use this time to connect and renew relationships.
-Prepare a short note that you can send to them reminding them how they know you or tell them that you are using this time to catch up with old friends.

-• Start following the organizations in which are involved and are important to your business development efforts.
-Share and comment on their content.

-5. Make sure your contacts are on your firm's mailing list.

-6. Remember to make at least one business development call/Zoom every day.
+If it is someone with whom you have lost touch or have only a "warm" relationship, private message them and suggest a call/Zoom. - If you have not had time to connect with your key contacts on Linkedln up until now, use this time to connect and renew relationships. - Start following organizations in which you are involved and are important to your business development efforts.
+Share and comment on their content. - 1.
+Make sure they are on our mailing list. - 2.
+Remember to make at least one business development call/Zoom every day.